 Chimney Rock - The chimney was cut out of the solid rock by Thomas L. Denson, who came west by the way of the Santa Fe Trail in 1852.
 In 1870 Denson built his cabin, the second building to be erected in the Pit River Valley, alongside a pyramid-shaped rock, cutting the fireplace and the flue out of the solid rock itself.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 12, 2019.
 This page originally submitted on August 14, 2008, by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 2,029 times since then and 40 times this year.
-Photos: 1, 2, 3. submitted on August 14, 2008, by Syd Whittle of El Dorado Hills, California. • Craig Swain was the editor who published this page.
+This page has been viewed 2,074 times since then and 6 times this year.
+Last updated on December 12, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3. submitted on August 14, 2008, by Syd Whittle of El Dorado Hills, California. • J. Makali Bruton was the editor who published this page.